Research and Applied Practica

 - Duties: Group facilitation will include planning for sessions, working directly with children during group activities, learning to identify behaviors that may signal potential problems in individual children, developing new experiential exercises in order to access and understand children’s feelings, among others.

-Duties: Students will assist with administrative tasks needed to support curriculum development for existing after school programs (Cool Scholars and Cools Girls Club.)
-Students will also assist in the following: program development, and support for staff delivering four-to-six week training modules on life skills, pregnancy prevention, conflict resolution, self-esteem, and cultural awareness.
+- Duties: Students will assist with administrative tasks needed to support curriculum development for existing after school programs (Cool Scholars and Cools Girls Club.)
+Students will also assist in the following: program development, and support for staff delivering four-to-six-week training modules on life skills, pregnancy prevention, conflict resolution, self-esteem, and cultural awareness.

 This study examines the current cognitive and everyday functioning of children and adult survivors of pediatric brain tumors.
 We are interested in the development of these individuals across the lifespan, identifying risk factors for poor long-term outcomes, how genetics might contribute to risk or resilience, and how brain function and structure relates to cognitive and behavioral functioning.
 Participants undergo a neuropsychological evaluation, and participate in functional neuroimaging.
 We are also working to compare computerized cognitive measures to traditional paper and pencil measures to determine optimal screening measures for the future.
 The lack of comprehensive and longitudinal research involving individuals with brain tumors makes working with this research/database a unique opportunity.
 We also have a large and growing sample of neuropsychological and neuroimaging data on healthy individuals.